Simone-Zabberoni/misc-one-liners/CISCO.md

 ```

 In detail:
- * `crypto ipsec ikev1 transform-set` : creates a transform set for encryption, referenced in the crypto map
+ * `crypto ipsec ikev1 transform-set` : creates a transform set for encryption, referenced in the crypto map (phase 2)
  * `crypto map` : glue toghether all the vpn settings:
     * `outside_map` : crypto map name
     * `20` : sequence ID, must be different for each VPN tunnel bound to the same map